KennyNova/custom-next-port/README.md

-# Personal Portfolio & Blog
+# Personal Portfolio & Blog by Navid Madani

 A modern, interactive portfolio and blog website showcasing my professional work, personal projects, and hobbies.
 Built with Next.js and featuring interactive elements to help potential clients discover how we can work together.